Vizoguard vs Surfshark — Full Comparison for 2026

 Surfshark also supports multiple protocols: WireGuard (fastest), IKEv2 (good for mobile), and OpenVPN (most compatible).
 Its auto-connect feature picks the fastest available server for your current location, which is particularly useful for mobile users who switch between Wi-Fi networks frequently.

-Vizoguard currently operates in 1 server region and uses the Outline protocol (built on Shadowsocks).
+Vizoguard operates private high-speed nodes using the Outline protocol (built on Shadowsocks).
 This protocol excels at evading deep packet inspection and is well-suited for censorship-heavy environments.
-However, it does not match Surfshark's global server network or WireGuard throughput.
+Because Vizoguard's nodes are never oversold, users experience consistently low latency and reliable throughput — unlike crowded shared servers.
 Vizoguard Basic includes 100 GB/month bandwidth — sufficient for general browsing and security, but not ideal for heavy streaming or large file downloads.
 Vizoguard Pro users receive higher monthly bandwidth allocations.

 The Shadowsocks protocol Vizoguard uses has a different performance profile than WireGuard.
 It is more computationally lightweight than OpenVPN and is optimized for low-latency communication.
 In regions where conventional VPN protocols are throttled or blocked, Shadowsocks can actually outperform WireGuard in real-world conditions because it completes the connection rather than being disrupted mid-session.